minershive/hiveon-kb/hiveon_asic/hiveon_asic_new.md

   src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/fh.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/fh.png"
   />

 When your ASIC is powered up and assuming it’s on the same network with you, connect to it using a computer or a mobile device.
 Enter your miner’s IP address.
-Most miners come with DHCP enabled thus you do not have to manually set an IP address, for it.
+Most miners come with DHCP enabled thus you do not have to set an IP address for it manually.
 Instead look at the IP table on your router or use a scanning tool.

 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/antminer_overview.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/antminer_overview.png"